hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	```

 	You may see errors such as the ones above, these are normal and just mean the script is attempting to clean up something that's already been removed.

-~> **Important**: This script does not touch the mounted disk path, so you will need to manually clean it up if necessary.

 ## Run the Uninstaller